 Fire!
 The night of fire burns!
 Boom!
 Fireworks scream and flash!
 Drummers loudly beat their drums.
-Drumming that incites you, inspires and even invites you, because tonight -for one night only- you have permission to dance with the devil.
+Drumming that incites you, inspires and even invites you, because in many Mallorcan villages and towns you have permission to dance with the devil for one night.

-Approaching the ‘CorreFoc’ (Fire Run) fiesta for the first time, through the throngs of people weaving in and out of old cobbled streets, you may well be forgiven for thinking you’d stumbled upon a Satan worshipping festival, but this cultural celebration reaches far deeper and is steeped in tradition and history
+Approaching the ‘CorreFoc’ (Fire Run) fiesta for the first time, through the throngs of people weaving in and out of old cobbled streets, you may well be forgiven for thinking you’d stumbled upon a Satan worshipping festival, but this celebration reaches far deeper and is steeped in tradition.
+According to historians, it dates back to pre-Christian times into the millennia-old peasants' and shepherds' culture of the island.

-In Port Andratx tonight, a sense of high expectation fills the air.
+In Port Andratx, a sense of high expectation fills the air on the Night of the Devils.
 An intensity everyone can feel, because we’re all waiting for the same thing.
-I find my vantage point up on a stone wall and notice hundreds of people arriving and milling about.
+I find my vantage point upon a stone wall and start to notice hundreds of people milling about.
 The elderly cradling each other and their walking canes, young children fearfully holding onto their mother’s skirts.
 Hordes of families and friends are present as well as resident ‘Glamour Pusses’.
-Shoulder to shoulder they stand together, yet in stark contrast to one demographic that never misses the event, the ‘Renegade Youth’.
+Shoulder to shoulder they stand together, yet, in stark contrast to one demographic that never misses the event, the ‘Renegade Youth’.
 These little urbanite ninjas come prepared, adhering to the proper dress code.
 Riot Attire: Gloves, trainers, trousers, hooded jersey, a bandana or cloth covering their nose and mouth, revealing only their ready eyes.

-There’s a smell of acrid smoke coming from down below, where loud drums and bagpipes accompany a procession, as of ancient times.
-Behold!
-Fire dancers dressed in tied black robes, twirling instruments of fire parading down the public street.
-I turn to look up the stone slope, where a lifetime of innocent souls once trod in ascent towards an illuminated church, and there -against the light- they stood.
+There’s a smell of acrid smoke coming from down below, where drums accompany a procession as of ancient times.
+Behold, fire dancers dressed in tied black robes, twirling instruments of fire parading down the public street.
+I turn to look up the stone slope, where a lifetime of innocent souls once trod in ascent towards an illuminated church, against the light of which, they stood.
 Dark and strange silhouettes in the distance, flaming torches reflecting on their heads with curled horns.

 I become more entranced the closer the Devil gets!
 My growing desire is to see how their horrific features of twisted angles to high foreheads, cheeks and jowls can capture nightmares!